Kardashian Promotional Gimmick: Kendall Jenner Nipple Show Reaches New Low

 In a bid to promote a collaborative fashion line with Kylie Jenner her kid sister, Kendall Jenner has bared her chest for all and sundry.
 The ‘Not Suitable For Work’ snaps were shared on the Instagram account of the fashion line.
-And by captioning the photos with a February 17, 2017, date, Kendall confirmed that the DropOne collection would be released on that date.
+And by captioning the photos with a February 17, 2017, date Kendall confirmed that the DropOne collection would be released on that date.

 Prior to the racy photos, Kendall had also posted a picture on her personal Instagram account promoting the fashion line by teasing her audience that it would be unveiled soon.
 In the photo, she wore dark pants and a white top.
 She also wore clear plastic boots and cat-eye sunglasses.